 The Charter and the Bylaws provide that the Board is expressly authorized to make, alter, amend, change, add to, rescind or repeal, in whole or in part, the Bylaws without a stockholder vote in any matter not inconsistent with the laws of the State of Delaware or the Charter.
-Any amendment, alteration, rescission or repeal of the Bylaws by the Company's stockholders requires the affirmative vote of the holders of at least 662/3%, in case of provisions in Article I. Article II and Article IV of the Bylaws, and a majority, in case of any other provisions, in voting power of all then outstanding shares of the Company's stock entitled to vote thereon, voting together as a single class.
+Any amendment, alteration, rescission or repeal of the Bylaws by the Company's stockholders requires the affirmative vote of the holders of at least 6623%, in case of provisions in Article I. Article II and Article IV of the Bylaws, and a majority, in case of any other provisions, in voting power of all then outstanding shares of the Company's stock entitled to vote thereon, voting together as a single class.

 The DGCL provides generally that the affirmative vote of a majority of the outstanding shares entitled to vote thereon, voting together as a single class, is required to amend a corporation's Charter, unless the Charter requires a greater percentage.
 The Charter provides that Article X therein, including the provisions therein regarding competition and corporate opportunities, may be amended, altered, repealed or rescinded only by the affirmative vote of the holders of at least 80% in voting power of all then outstanding shares of the Company's stock entitled to vote thereon, voting together as a single class.
-The Charter provides that Article V, Article VI, Article VII, Article VII, Article XII and Article XIII therein, including the following provisions therein may be amended, altered, repealed or rescinded only by the affirmative vote of the holders of at least 662/3% in voting power of all then outstanding shares of at least 662/3% in voting power of all then outstanding shares as a single class.
+The Charter provides that Article V, Article VI, Article VII, Article VIII, Article XIII and Article XIII therein, including the following provisions therein may be amended, altered, repealed or rescinded only by the affirmative vote of the holders of at least 662/3% in voting power of all then outstanding shares of the Company's stock entitled to vote thereon, voting together as a single class:

-- the provision requiring a 66^{2/3}% supermajority vote, in case of provisions in Article I, Article II and Article IV of the Bylaws, and a majority vote, in case of any other provisions, for stockholders to amend the Bylaws; - · the provisions providing for a classified Board (the election and term of directors); - · the provisions regarding filling vacancies on the Board and newly created directorships; - · the provisions regarding resignation and removal of directors; - · the provisions regarding calling special meetings of stockholders;

-- · the provisions regarding stockholder action by written consent; - · the provisions eliminating monetary damages for breaches of fiduciary duty by a director; - the provisions regarding the election not to be governed by Section 203 of the DGCL; - the provisions regarding the selection of forum (see "- Exclusive Forum"); and - the amendment provision requiring that the above provisions be amended only with an 66/3% supermajority vote.
+- the provision requiring a 6623% supermajority vote, in case of provisions in Article I, Article II and Article IV of the Bylaws, and a majority vote, in case of any other provisions, for stockholders to amend the Bylaws; - the provisions providing for a classified Board (the election and term of directors); - the provisions regarding filling vacancies on the Board and newly created directorships; - the provisions regarding resignation and removal of directors: - the provisions regarding calling special meetings of stockholders; - the provisions regarding stockholder action by written consent; - the provisions eliminating monetary damages for breaches of fiduciary duty by a director; - the provisions regarding the election not to be governed by Section 203 of the DGCL; - the provisions regarding the selection of forum (see "-Exclusive Forum"); - the amendment provision requiring that the above provisions be amended only with an 662/3% supermajority vote.